 Admitted to practice before the U.S. Patent and Trademark Office

-Admitted to practice before the United States District Courts for the Northern and Eastern Districts of Texas, and the United States Court of Appeals for the Federal Circuit
+Admitted to practice before the U.S. District Courts for the Northern, Western and Eastern Districts of Texas, and the U.S. Court of Appeals for the Federal Circuit